Sawfly: Parasites

 Sawflies are hosts to many parasitoids, most of which are parasitic Hymenoptera; more than 40 species are known to attack them.
 However, information regarding these species is minimal, and fewer than 10 of these species actually cause a significant impact on sawfly populations.
 Many of these species attack their hosts in the grass or in other parasitoids.
 Well known and important parasitoids include Braconidae, Eulophidae and Ichneumonidae.
 Braconid wasps attack sawflies in many regions throughout the world, in which they are ectoparasitoids, meaning that the larvae live and feed outside of the hosts body; braconids have more of an impact on sawfly populations in the New World than they do in the Old World, possibly because there are no ichneumonid parasitoids in North America.
 Some braconid wasps that attack sawflies include Bracon cephi, B. lisogaster, B. terabeila and Heteropilus cephi.
 Female braconids locate sawfly larvae through the vibrations they produce when feeding, followed by inserting the ovipositor and paralysing the larva before laying eggs inside the host.
 These eggs hatch inside the larva within a few days, where they feed on the host.
 The entire host's body may be consumed by the braconid larvae, except for the head capsule and epidermis.
 The larvae complete their development within two or three weeks.

 Ten species of wasps in the family Ichneumonidae attack sawfly populations, although these species are usually rare.
 The most important parasitoids in this family are species in the genus Collyria.
 Unlike braconids, the larvae are endoparasitoids, meaning that the larvae live and feed inside the hosts body.
 One well known ichneumonid is Collyria coxator, which is a dominant parasitoid of C. pygmaeus.
-Recorded parasitism rates in Europe are between 20–76%, and as many as eight eggs can be found in a single larva, but only one Collyria individual will emerge from its host.
+Recorded parasitism rates in Europe are between 20 and 76%, and as many as eight eggs can be found in a single larva, but only one Collyria individual will emerge from its host.
 The larva may remain inside of their host until spring, where it emerges and pupates.

 Several species in the family Eulophidae attack sawflies, although their impact is low.
 Two species in the genus Pediobius have been studied; the two species are internal larval parasitoids and have only been found in the northern hemisphere.
 Parasitism of sawflies by eulophids in grass exceeds 50%, but only 5% in wheat.
 It is unknown as to why the attack rate in wheat is low.
 Furthermore, some fungal and bacterial diseases are known to infect eggs and pupa in warm wet weather.

 Outbreaks of certain sawfly species, such as Diprion polytomum, have led scientists to investigate and possibly collect their natural enemies to control them.
 Parasites of D. polytomum have been extensively investigated, showing that 31 species of hymenopterous and dipterous parasites attack it.
 These parasites have been used in successful biological control against pest sawflies, including Cephus cinctus throughout the 1930s and 1950s and C. pygmaeus in the 1930s and 1940s.